Peck Building: Ubisoft Montreal

 Ubisoft Montreal grew rapidly.
 In 2000, it had 350 employees.
 That decade, it released successful franchise-spanning games such as Tom Clancy's Splinter Cell (2002), Prince of Persia: The Sands of Time (2003), Far Cry (2004) and Assassin's Creed (2007).
 American competitors followed Ubisoft to Montreal, including Electronic Arts in 2004 and Warner Bros.
 Games in 2008, making the city a gaming capital.
 In 2009, Ubisoft Montreal had 1900 employees, making it the largest video game studio in the world.
 In 2013, it employed workers of 55 nationalities.

 The company grew into occupying all five floors, or 251000 sqft, of the Peck Building.
 In 2011, it considered moving its headquarters to other neighbourhoods of Montreal.
-CEO Yannis Mallat eventually decided against it, citing the quality of life in the Mile End and an "emotional attachment" to the Peck Building as key factors.
+Studio CEO Yannis Mallat eventually decided against it, citing the quality of life in the Mile End and an "emotional attachment" to the Peck Building as key factors.
 Ubisoft and the Peck's owner invested millions of dollars in the building's renovation, including the modernization of its plumbing and air conditioning and the reimagining of its interior design.
 The company later released other successful games such as Watch Dogs (2014) and Tom Clancy's Rainbow Six Siege (2015).
 In 2022, it was still the largest gaming studio in the world, with more than 4000 staff.

 Ubisoft Montreal is the largest employer in the Mile End, as was John W. Peck & Co. a century before.
 Its presence in the Peck Building has been credited with the significant redevelopment of the neighbourhood.